dotnet/Microsoft.Maui.Graphics.Controls/README.md

 #### Easy to extend

-_Do you want to customize a drawn control?_ Create your own control class, inherit from the drawn control and override the **Draw** method.
+_Do you want to extend a drawn control?_ Create your own control class, inherit from the drawn control and override the **Draw** method.

 #### Dark Theme support